Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Preliminaries

 Residual Flows \cite{papamakarios2019normalizing} are a class of invertible functions of the form:

 where $g_\phi : \mathbb{R}^D \mapsto \mathbb{R}^D$ is a neural network with parameters $\phi$. \cite{behrmann2019invertible} proposed the transformation of Equation \ref{restrans} as an invertible residual network or iResNet.
 Residual transformations like this can be made invertible with certain constraints on $g_\phi$. \cite{behrmann2019invertible} show that a residual transformation is guaranteed to be invertible if the function $g_\phi$ is a \textit{contraction}.
 A \textit{contraction} is a special case of a Lipschitz continuous function.
-A function $F : \mathbb{R}^D \mapsto \mathbb{R}^D$ is said to be $K$-Lipschitz continuous when for a given distance measure $\delta$, there exists a constant $K$ such that for two inputs $\mathbf{x_1}$ and $\mathbf{x_2}$ we have:

-The smallest such $K$ is called the Lipschitz constant of $F$ or $\text{Lip}(F)$.
+A function $F : \mathbb{R}^D \mapsto \mathbb{R}^D$ is said to be $K$-Lipschitz continuous when for a given distance measure $\delta$, there exists a constant $K$ such that for two inputs $\mathbf{x_1}$ and $\mathbf{x_2}$ we have: $\delta(F(\mathbf{x_1}),F(\mathbf{x_2})) \leq K\delta(\mathbf{x_1},\mathbf{x_2}).$ The smallest such $K$ is called the Lipschitz constant of $F$ or $\text{Lip}(F)$.
 If $\text{Lip}(F) \leq 1$, then $F$ is said to be a \textit{contraction}.
 Let us consider the following equation involving the contraction in Equation \ref{restrans}.

 Since $\mathbf{g_\phi}$ is contractive, $\mathbf{F}$ is also contractive with the same Lipschitz constant.
-Therefore, from \textit{Banach's Fixed Point Theorem} \cite{rudin2006real, rudin1976international}, it is ensured that there exists a unique $\mathbf{z_*}$ such that $\mathbf{z* = z' - g_\phi(z_*)}$ which can be rearranged to $\mathbf{z' = f(z_*)}$.
+Therefore, from \textit{Banach's Fixed Point Theorem} \cite{rudin2006real}, it is ensured that there exists a unique $\mathbf{z_*}$ such that $\mathbf{z* = z' - g_\phi(z_*)}$ which can be rearranged to $\mathbf{z' = f(z_*)}$.
 Hence it follows that $\mathbf{f}$ is invertible \cite{papamakarios2019normalizing}.
 In fact, the inversion algorithm is iteratively designed from Equation \ref{inv} as follows: